teachingaway/teachingaway.github.io/pages/patent-basics.md

 ## Utility Patent

-A US utility patent secures the right to prevent other people from making, selling or importing a *new and useful technology* in the United States for a period of 20 years after the application date.
-It is the right to prevent other people from selling the technology, but it does not guarantee that the patent holder herself has the rights to sell the technology.
+A US utility patent grants the right to prevent other people from making, selling or importing a *new and useful technology* in the United States for a period of 20 years after the application date.
+It is the right to *exclude* only.
+That is, it grants the right to prevent others from selling the technology, but it does *not* guarantee that the patent holder herself has the rights to sell the technology.

 Patents are national rights.
 A US patent does not automatically grant rights in any other countries.